Objectives of a data landscape exercise

 This a description of the main organisations that manage the information systems (data providers), the main datasets they manage, their objectives and their capacity (see below for an en example of a data provider mapping).

 - M&E or Statistics Divisions of line ministries

 - National Statistical Offices

 - Organisations that manage early warning systems

-Note that the data providers can be at either central level or decentralized level.
+Note that the data providers can be at either central level or decentralised level.

 3. Description of the main information systems and datasets available